 When onboarding new vendors, it takes the median company an average of 90 days to complete due diligence — 20 days longer than it did four years ago, according to Gartner.
 In a competitive business climate where speed can be the difference between success and failure, a lengthy onboarding process undercuts your organization’s efforts at digital transformation and growth acceleration.
 And now, with as much as 75% of the workforce in some industries shifting to remote work due to the coronavirus outbreak, finding operational efficiencies in your onboarding process is more important than ever.

 So, how can you speed up your vendor onboarding process, while still maintaining a high security standard?
-It all comes down to determining the right level of vendor assessment for each potential third party.
+It all comes down to determining the right level of vendor risk assessment for each potential third party.

 No two vendors are the same